-Michael Robbins is a partner in Bain & Company's Washington, D.C., office.
+Michael Robbins is the Managing Partner of our Washington, D.C., office.
 He leads our Corporate Finance practice in the Americas, focused on corporate, transaction and capital market strategies.
-He is also an expert in Bain's Mergers & Acquisitions and Advanced Manufacturing & Services (AMS) practices, spearheading the post-acquisition center of excellence to help financial sponsors, family offices and corporations maximize the value of their investments.
+He is also a leader in our Advanced Manufacturing & Services (AMS) practices, spearheading the post-acquisition center of excellence to help financial sponsors, family offices and corporations maximize the value of their investments.

 Michael has more than 15 years of management consulting experience, advising leading businesses on their biggest opportunities and challenges.
 He has applied his consulting expertise globally with Bain, having been based in the firm's New York and Tokyo offices.